Set up Tests using Jobs

 namePrefix: my-job

-runnerGroup: my-jrg # which runner group to run within
+runnerGroup: my-jrg # links to runner infrastructure

 script: |